Imperial Recipe Club

 The Catering team are on hand with the Imperial Recipe Club - a regular series of recipes that are designed to let you try new and interesting cooking adventures!

-Each fortnight, a member of our Catering team will post a video recipe of one of their favourite dishes for you to try at home.
+Each month, a member of our Catering team will post a video recipe of one of their favourite dishes for you to try at home.

 You can find the complete collection of recipes in full here, for you to follow along with.